Dash0 Raises $35 Million Series A to Build the First AI-Native Observability Platform

 With this configuration:

-• Successful and redirection responses are labeled as INFO.
+• Successful and redirection responses are mapped to info.

 Reducing noise with conditional logging